kenrmayfield/ansible-playbook-change-hostname/README.md

 # ansible-playbook-change-hostname
-A ansible playbook to help fix /etc/hosts
+A Ansible PlayBook to help Fix /etc/hosts, Re-Name your HostName, Reboot Hosts and Validate Hosts.

 # Overview
 This was created from some snippets I found online and put it all together in a single place.
 This is really just here for my own reference.